 By Nicolas Gambardella

 In a previous blog post, I already covered a few tips for new translators.
 These, of course, apply to the translation of any text document.
-At aSciStance, I specialize in technical documents, in particular from the health and life sciences sectors.
+At aSciStance, I specialize in technical documents, particularly from the health and life sciences sectors.
 However, I have a secret life.
 In the evenings, I translate sci-fi novels.
 Besides the rules described before, there are a few do and don’t that apply when translating a novel.
 Here are some, in no particular order.

 The most important thing when translating a novel (and presumably writing it in the first place) is to keep the reader enthralled.
 This generally requires an easy and smooth reading (I will put Lovecraft and Joyce aside…).
 As a result, the form becomes very important, and you should not necessarily need to stick 100% to the source.
-A word for word translation will be close to unreadable.
+A word-for-word translation will be close to unreadable.
 Moreover, sentence segmentation tends to vary between languages.
 Therefore, some splitting and merging will be unavoidable.
 If the translation of a long proposition with many adjectives results in a boring or confusing piece of text, do not hesitate to replace it with a terse and punchy alternative.
 Conversely, depending on the source and target language, you might want to expand a single word in a lengthier piece of text.
 Such an expansion might also be needed if a piece of information is common knowledge in the population using the source language but not the population reading the target one (for instance, historical events or monuments).

 Immerse yourself into the novel’s universe.
 What counts in a story is self-coherence, not accuracy.
-Particularly if you are translating a science-fiction novel, like NOPM and have, like me, a biomedical background, you should not be offended that bacteria or viruses can survive the cold void of space – and the constant radiation – or that they can kill a human by recognizing sex hormones they never encountered before.
+Particularly if you are translating a science-fiction novel – like NOPM – and have – like me – a biomedical background, you should not be offended that bacteria or viruses can survive the cold void of space – and the constant radiation – or that they can kill a human by recognizing sex hormones they never encountered before.
 After all, in science-fiction, there is the word fiction…

 1) Use a Machine Translation engine (such as DeepL) to reverse translate your work.
 Are there inconsistencies between the result and the original text?
 Does that reveal a potential for confusion in the reader’s mind?